Cell-based protein degrader assays for microplates

 The last and most important step is to measure the actual degradation taking place in the living cells.
 Typically, this can be done by Western blots and selectivity screening using proteomics.
 However, Western blots have limited dynamic range and are not great for distinguishing between bands of similar intensity.
 Currently, the best way to measure protein abundance in living cells in a microplate is to use HiBiT technology (Fig.1) in a nanoluciferase complementation assay.

 The HiBiT of nanoluciferase can be used to endogenously tag a protein of interest using for example CRISPR Cas9.
 HiBiT is a small protein (an 11 amino-acid-long beta-barrel sheet) that does not significantly change the behavior of the larger luciferase protein (LgBiT).
 For example, trafficking and cellular localization remain the same.
-When HiBiT interacts with LgBiT, luminescence takes place.
+When HiBiT interacts with LgBiT, luminescence takes place and the generated signal can be detected by a luminescence plate reader.

 An LgBiT expression vector can be used for transfection.
 The LgBiT does not have to be continuously expressed but transfected into cells when needed.
 The protein of interest, which is labeled with the HiBiT, complements the LgBiT when expressed in the cell.
 Substrate is added and the signal measured at 450 nm.
 The treatment of cells with degrader leads to polyubiquitination and subsequent breakdown of the protein of interest.
 The luminescent signal therefore decreases as degradation proceeds.